cambiotraining/hpc-intro-sanger/03-lsf.md

 :::note
 **Loading required R packages**

-The pi_estimator.R script requires the R library argparse, which must first be installed into your R workspace.
-Because you're using R on this HPC for the first time, you'll need to install to run the script successfully.
+The pi_estimator.R script requires the R library `argparse`, which must first be installed into your R workspace.
+Because you're using R on this HPC for the first time, you'll need to install the package to run the script successfully.
 You should only have to run this once, as when using R on your local machine.

 To do so, we will first open an R window by typing `R`.
 To install the package, we'll type `install.packages('argparse')`.
 This will prompt a few questions.
-Type `yes` when asked to create a personal library, `yes` when asked to approve the default library location, and select a port for the download.
-Typical pacakge installation readout will appear on the screen.
+Type `yes` when asked to create a personal library, `yes` when asked to approve the default library location, and select a server for the download (`72` is fine).
+Typical package installation readout will appear on the screen.

 Once this is complete, check to make sure it installed properly by trying to load the package `library(argparse)`.
 If there are no errors, the R library loaded ok.

-To exit the R console, simply enter control+D.  You'll be asked if you want to save the workspace image — typing `no` is fine in this case.
+To exit the R console, simply enter control+D.  You'll be asked if you want to save the workspace image - typing `n` is fine in this case.

 :::

-Now we're ready to run the estimate_pi.sh script.
+Now we're ready to run the `estimate_pi.sh` script.

 1. Edit the shell script in `lsf/estimate_pi.sh` by correcting the code where the word "FIXME" appears.
 Submit the job to LSF and check its status in the queue.
-2. How long did the job take to run? <details><summary>Hint</summary>Use `bjobs -l JOBID` or `bacct JOBID`.</details>
+2. How long did the job take to run? <details><summary>Hint</summary>Use `bhist -l JOBID` or `bacct -l JOBID`.</details>
 3. The number of samples used to estimate Pi can be modified using the `--nsamples` option of our script, defined in millions.
 The more samples we use, the more precise our estimate should be.
-    - Adjust your SLURM submission script to use 200 million samples (`/software/R-4.1.3/bin/Rscript scripts/pi_estimator.R --nsamples 200`), and save the job output in `logs/estimate_pi_200M.log`.
+    - Adjust your LSF submission script to use 200 million samples (`/software/R-4.1.3/bin/Rscript scripts/pi_estimator.R --nsamples 200`), and save the job output in `logs/estimate_pi_200M.out` and `logs/estimate_pi_200M.err`.
     - Monitor the job status with `bjobs` and `bhist -l JOBID`.
 Review the outfiles in your log folder.
 Do you find any issues?

 <details><summary>Answer</summary>